-The following pages provide a detailed analysis of the bill including the logic model, summaries of evidence, and annotated references.
-The logic model is presented both in text and through a flowchart (Figure 1).
-The logic model includes information on the strength-of-evidence for each relationship.
-The strength-of-evidence has been defined using the following criteria:
+The following pages provide a detailed analysis of the bill, including the logic model, summaries of evidence, and annotated references.
+The logic model is presented both in text and through a flowchart (Figures 1).
+The logic model includes information on the strength-of-evidence for each pathway.
+The strength-of-evidence has been established using set criteria and summarized as:

-- Very strong evidence: There is a very large body of robust, published evidence and some qualitative primary research with all or almost all evidence supporting the association.
-There is consensus between all data sources and types, indicating that the premise is well accepted by the scientific community. - Strong evidence: There is a large body of published evidence and some qualitative primary research with the majority of evidence supporting the association, though some sources may have less robust study design or execution.
+• Very strong evidence: There is a very large body of robust, published evidence and some qualitative primary research with all or almost all evidence supporting the association.
+There is consensus between all data sources and types, indicating that the premise is well accepted by the scientific community.

+- Strong evidence: There is a large body of published evidence and some qualitative primary research with the majority of evidence supporting the association, though some sources may have less robust study design or execution.
 There is consensus between data sources and types. - A fair amount of evidence: There is some published evidence and some qualitative primary research with the majority of evidence supporting the association.
 The body of evidence may include sources with less robust design and execution and there may be some level of disagreement between data sources and types. - Expert opinion: There is limited or no published evidence; however, rigorous qualitative primary research is available supporting the association, with an attempt to include viewpoints from multiple types of informants.
-There is consensus among the majority of informants.

-- Informed assumption: There is limited or no published evidence; however, some qualitative primary research is available.
+There is consensus among the majority of informants. - Informed assumption: There is limited or no published evidence; however, some qualitative primary research is available.
 Rigorous qualitative primary research was not possible due to time or other constraints.
 There is consensus among the majority of informants. - No association: There is some published evidence and some qualitative primary research with the majority of evidence supporting no association or no relationship.
-The body of evidence may include sources with less robust design and execution and there may be some level of disagreement between data sources and types. - Not well researched: There is limited or no published evidence and limited or no qualitative primary research and the body of evidence has inconsistent or mixed findings, with some supporting the association, some disagreeing, and some finding no connection.
+The body of evidence may include sources with less robust design and execution and there may be some level of disagreement between data sources and types. - Not well researched: There is limited or no published evidence and limited or no qualitative primary research and the body of evidence was primarily descriptive in nature and unable to assess association or has inconsistent or mixed findings, with some supporting the association, some disagreeing, and some finding no connection.
 There is a lack of consensus between data sources and types. - Unclear: There is a lack of consensus between data sources and types, and the directionality of the association is ambiguous due to potential unintended consequences or other variables.

-This review was subject to time constraints, which influenced the scope of work for this review.
+This review update was completed during Legislative Session and was subject to the 10-day turnaround required in statute.
 The annotated references are only a representation of the evidence and provide examples of current research.
 In some cases, only a few review articles or meta-analyses are referenced.
 One article may cite or provide analysis of dozens of other articles.
 Therefore, the number of references included in the bibliography does not necessarily reflect the strength-of-evidence.
 In addition, some articles provide evidence for more than one research question, so are referenced multiple times.

-Analysis of SB 5122 and the Scientific Evidence
+Analysis of HB 1440 and the Scientific Evidence